 What and Where

-To learn more the project and its legacy, visit this link: Bay to Park Paseo Project
+To learn more the project and its legacy, visit the website at: Bay to Park Paseo Project

 McCullough Landscape Architecture

 URBAN INTERVENTIONS, UDG, Balboa Park Committee of 100 & Perry Vasquez, Artist